Make Sure Your Site is 100% Secure with SSL

 The first step is to purchase an SSL certificate from a trusted provider (such as Namecheap), and install it on your site.

-To configure the certificate, you then need change your site’s URL to use the HTTPS protocol.
+To configure the certificate, you then need to change your site’s URL to use the HTTPS protocol. &

 What are Mixed Content Warnings?